GovTechSG/seed-documentation/onboard-device/mac-os.md

-# Onboard macOS to SEED
+# Onboard macOS to SEED as public officer

 <!-- This page is linked in the TechPass portal-Register Intune Device ID, so please do not rename this file. -->

 > **Note**:
->- Based on your device settings, while onboarding, you may be prompted to restart your device a couple of times and reset device password.
+>- Based on your device settings, while onboarding, you may be prompted to restart your device a couple of times and reset your device password.
->- Keep your recovery keys ready if you face issues in resetting your password or logging in to your device.
+>- Keep your recovery keys ready if you face issues resetting your password or logging in to your device.

 <ifigure>
 <iframe title="YouTubeVideoPlayer" src="https://www.youtube.com/embed/P9R5RiMpaVU?showinfo=0" height="640" width="960" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>